Khyenle

 Artisan in Residence

-We offer to whose who are interested in Tibetan art the opportunity to work with local Khyenle artists create their own personal artwork.
-We also customize and hands-on workshops for art school students and groups tours including bronze sand-casting ,clay sculpture, and wood painting to experience local authentic artisan culture and life.
+We offer those who are interested in Tibetan art the opportunity to work with local Khyenle artists to create their own personal artwork.
+We also customize hands-on workshops for art school students and group tours, including bronze sand-casting, clay sculpture, and wood painting, allowing participants to experience the authentic artisan culture and lifestyle of the region.

 Sustain Tibetan Craftsmanship